FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/ecosystem-explorer/ansa-research.md

     infrastructure operates.
 ---

-Ansa Research is a research firm focused on distributed infrastructure.
-We cover digital networks aiming to rebuild how internet infrastructure operates.[](https://filecointldr.io/)[](mailto:contact@ansaresearch.ai)
+[Ansa Research](https://ansaresearch.ai/) is a research firm focused on distributed infrastructure.
+[FilecoinTLDR](https://filecointldr.io/) is a project of ANSA.
+They cover digital networks aiming to rebuild how internet infrastructure operates.

+For ecosystem, publication and collaboration inquiries, send an email to [contact@ansaresearch.ai](mailto:contact@ansaresearch.ai)